These are a some of the fun projects I have worked on recently or in the past.

 AIE - code editor with Python macros/plugins -

-Back in the day there wasn't a cross-platform, GUI-based, lightweight text editor that I was happy with (Sublime and Atom filled this role, followed by VS Code.).
+Back in the day there wasn't a cross-platform, GUI-based, lightweight text editor that I was happy with (VS Code fills this role).

-I liked the Scintilla code editor widget, but not so much SciTE application.
+I liked the Scintilla code editor widget, but not so much the SciTE application.

 So I started to build my own text editor around the Scintila widget, and modeled a lot of its features after Crimson Editor.